 Getting Data Out of Apple Music

-The first hurdle was actually getting the track information.
-After some research, I discovered AppleScript could interact with the Music app.
-Getting the auth working was annoying, but once I figured out the right permissions, it was straightforward.
+The first hurdle was actually obtaining the track information.
+After some research, I discovered that AppleScript could interact with the Music app.
+Setting up the authentication was frustrating, but once I had the correct permissions, it was straightforward.

-Here’s the AppleScript that grabs the current track:
+Here’s the AppleScript that retrieves the current track:

 tell application "Music"